GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

-project = "<GCP project ID to deploy solution to>" compute_region = "<GCP region to deploy compute resources e.g. cloud run, iam, etc>" data_region = "<GCP region where the target data resides and where data-related resources will be deployed e.g. data calatog taxonomies, dlp template, bigquery dataset, etc>" env = "<dev, tst, prod, poc, etc>"
+project = "<GCP project ID to deploy solution to>" compute_region = "<GCP region to deploy compute resources e.g. cloud run, iam, etc>" data_region = "<GCP region where the target data resides and where data-related resources will be deployed e.g. data calatog taxonomies, dlp template, bigquery dataset, etc>"
 ```

-PS: the `env` value will be added as a suffix to most resources

 ### Configure BigQuery Dataset